Reading KML | KML to MapInfo TAB

 4. Save and Run Workspace

 Before running the workspace, ensure that you save it.
-After the workspace has been run, you can view the output by clicking on the LandParcels writer feature type to open the popup menu and then clicking on View Written Data.
+After the workspace has been run, you can view the output by clicking on the LandParcels writer feature type to open the pop-up menu and then clicking on View Written Data.

 viewwrittendata.jpg